djsudduth/keep-it-markdown/EXAMPLES.md

   -n  Report notes that are missing labels - no notes are exported -h  Convert hashtags in notes to labels - no notes are exported -i  Import notes from markdown files WARNING - RATE LIMITS!!
-  -lb TEXT  Comma delimited labels for import - for use with only with (-i) flag -cd TEXT  Export notes before or after the create date - < or > YYYY-MM-DD
+  -an Format output markdown for proper Apple Notes import -lb TEXT  Comma delimited labels for import - for use with only with (-i) flag -cd TEXT  Export notes before or after the create date - < or > YYYY-MM-DD
   -ed TEXT  Export notes before or after the edit date - < or > YYYY-MM-DD